July 10, 2001

 As the author of the North Florida Shroom Guide Website (http://jug-or-not.com/shroom),

-misidentification and eating the wrong mushroom, which could be toxic”, then also
+misidentification and eating the wrong mushroom, which could be toxic,

 that the subject knew the mushrooms were hallucinogenic